itaru-tok/pinx/README.md

-# X Pin - Pin your tweet
+# PinX - Pin your tweet on X

 A Chrome extension to pin and jump back to your position on X (Twitter)